How to Get Your First Consulting Client (Guide)

 GATE

 When you start a consulting business, selling is certainly one of the most difficult tasks at hand.
-For some, selling wisely comes naturally, but for others it can be the most frustrating part of working as an independent consultant.
-Whether it’s because we feel underqualified for the position or because we have simply never done it before, we still need to seal those deals—and to do that we must sell.
+For some, selling wisely comes naturally, but for others it can be the most frustrating part of being an independent consultant.
+Whether we feel unqualified for the role or just haven’t done it before, selling to others often comes with a sense of discomfort and uncertainty.
+However, we still need to seal these deals—and to do that we must sell.

-Qualifying is a critical step in the sales process, and it will save you a lot of hassle and headache as you deal with new clients, helping you reach independent success quicker and easier.
+Qualifying clients is a critical step in the sales process, and it will help you reach independent success quicker and easier.

 In simple terms, qualifying is figuring out what the client needs, how your business can meet those needs, and how likely it is that a client will employ your services.